nhatvu148/video-transcriber-mcp/README.md

 ## Usage

-### From Claude Desktop GUI
+### From Claude Code

-Once configured, you can use these tools in Claude Desktop:
+Once configured, you can use these tools in Claude Code:

 #### Transcribe a video from any platform